-Format: Scantron matching, from textbook readings.
+Format: In class, Scantron multiple-choice questions, from textbook readings.
 Quizzes will serve as study guides for each exam.
-The last objective exam will be given as part of the final exam.
+The last objective exam will be given during the final exam period.

 Interpretive Exams (2 at 100 points/each, 200 points total)